Aloeminium108/risky-emu-backend/README.md

 Make and share toy programs for the RISC-V instruction set!(Backend Edition)

-## Installation
+## Local Installation

 1. Fork the current repository and clone it to your local machine.
 2. Once cloned, open in a code editor of your choice (this application was created in VSCode).
 3. Open a terminal within your code editor and used the command 'npm i' to install the required packages and dependencies.
-4. If applicable, create a .env file and fill in the enviroment variables for the program.
-Likely environemtn variables for the backend will be "PORT", "JWT_SECRET", and PGAdmin information
+4. Create a .env file and fill in the enviroment variables for the program.
+The environment variables for the backend are:
+  - **PORT:** Port for the server to run on.
+Anything above 1024 should be fine.
+Ensure that this port is available and that it matches the port used in the **REACT_APP_SERVER_URL** environment variable on the frontend.
+  - **ORIGIN:** URL for the frontend.
+This will most likely be `http://localhost:[PORT]` where `PORT` is the port that the *frontend* is running on.
+Note that this should *not* be the same port that is specified for the backend.
+  - **LOCAL:** Tells the server whether to use settings specific to local use.
+For local installation set to 1.
+  - **POSTGRES_\*:** There are 5 environment variables for connecting to a remote database.
+If using Vercel, these should match the database environment variables that are assigned to the backend deployment when the backend is linked to a postgresql database.
+The essential environment variables that need to be added are:
+    - **POSTGRES_DATABASE**
+    - **POSTGRES_HOST**
+    - **POSTGRES_PASSWORD**
+    - **POSTGRES_URL**
+    - **POSTGRES_USER**
-5. Once all steps have been completed you can run the start script to begin running locally on your machine.
+5. Once all steps have been completed you can run the start script (`npm start`) to begin running locally on your machine.

 ## Technologies Used